 In this paper we took an availability-centric view on QoS and focused on the issues of providing models and mechanisms to satisfy availability requirement for replicated multimedia services and contents.
 We developed a concept called quality of availability (QoA) in which the availability is treated as a new controllerable QoS parameter.
-Based on the QoA concept, we modelled a distributed multimedia system as a stochastic graph where all nodes and edges are parameterized with known availability and failure probabilities.
-We especially tackled the replica placement problem in which we specified different placement problems with different QoA metrics such as minQoA, avgQoA, and guaranteedQoA.
+Based on the QoA concept, we modelled a distrbuted multimedia system as a stochastic graph where all nodes and edges are parameterized with known availability and failure probabilities.
+We especially tackled the replica placement problem in which we specified different placement problems with different QoA metrics such as MinQoA, AvgQoA, and GuaranteedQoA.
 The primary result shows already that (1) the location of replicas is a more relevant factor than their number for satisfying the availability QoS for different users, and (2) the heuristic methods could not give any guarantee for their achieved QoA, even though they are very efficient for large size graphs.
 Our proposed QoA concept and model can be used as a base mechanism for further study on the availability and reliability QoS with dynamic replication problems and mobile storage planning problems.
+We are currently extending the simulation model to build a more realistic QoA model by taking QoS and consistency parameters into account.